• Menu

 However, in my 20 years of nursing experience — I had MUCH better outcomes when I could help mom move and find some relaxation to get….

-• Her baby more engaged into her pelvis
+- Her baby more engaged into her pelvis

-• Her cervix dilated at least a 2-3
+- Her cervix dilated at least a 2-3

 before she got an epidural.

-Now, this could be complicated by the fact that people who asked for an epidural at 1 cm maybe have babies that were too large for their pelvic outlet, and therefore had increased pain (and increased need for pain mangement) early in their labor.
+Now, this could be complicated by the fact that people who asked for an epidural at 1 cm maybe have babies that were too large for their pelvic outlet, and therefore had increased pain (and increased need for pain management) early in their labor.

 I just always encouraged moms to try to labor without one until they were 3 cm or just really needed it.

 Many women were so concerned about not getting the epidural that they get it too early.
 A great staff can tell them that they are 100% ready to get them the epidural when they want it.
+I actually have a whole post on what is the best time to get your epidural medication.

 Will My Doctor Order an Epidural For Me?